Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to go over the current 60.5-point total in all six games this season.
+- Ohio State and its opponents have combined to score more than 59.5 points in all six games this season.

+- Indiana's games have gone over 59.5 points in three of six chances this season.

+- The combined points per game average of the two teams, 70.8, is 11.3 points above Saturday's over/under.

 Ohio State Stats and Trends

-- Ohio State is 4-2 against the spread and 5-1 overall in games when it records more than 26.8 points.
+- Ohio State is 4-2 against the spread and 5-1 overall this season when the team records more than 26.8 points.

-- Ohio State is 4-2 against the spread and 5-1 overall when the team amasses more than 333.2 yards.
+- In games that Ohio State totals more than 333.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year, the Buckeyes have five turnovers, three fewer than the Hoosiers have takeaways (8).
+- The Buckeyes have five giveaways this season, while the Hoosiers have eight takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.